Havner/fvp-cca-scripts/README.md

     # cd /shared/kvm-tests
 	# ./run-realm-tests

+# Network

+Network for FVP and Realm is configured automatically.
+To make use of it however one needs to configure the host machine *before* running FVP.
+This is done with:

+    $ ./scripts/fvp-cca.sh net_start

+It will be done with sudo so expect the command to ask for a password.
+The command 'net_stop' cleans that configuration.

+That command configures a tap interface named cca0 and its address.
+It also configures MASQUERADE for the FVP so the network from FVP (and from Realm) can reach internet.
+The host's address is: 192.168.30.1.
+The FVP address is 192.168.30.2.
+FVP starts telnetd automatically so it's possible to telnet to 192.168.30.2 with root account without password to reach FVP machine.

+On FVP machine, the lkvm that starts the Realm also configures tap0 device with an address 192.168.33.1.
+The Realm will have address 192.168.33.2.
+MASQUERADE is also configured so the Realm can access internet.
+DNS will not work though, probably due to lack of glibc on the Realm (and as a consequence due to the lack of DNS functions).

+Realm also has a telnetd started so you can telnet to the Realm from FVP with its address.
+No password required, it will drop directly to shell.
+FVP also has a DNAT configured so you can telnet directly to the Realm from the host with 'telnet 192.168.30.2 2323'.

+Summary of useful commands from the host:

+    $ ./scripts/fvp-cca.sh net_start
+	$ telnet 192.168.30.2
+	$ telnet 192.168.30.2 2323

+Summary of useful commands from the FVP:

+    # ping -c 4 samsung.com
+	# telnet 192.168.33.2

+Summary of useful commands from the Realm:

+    # ping -c 4 8.8.8.8

 # Other options

 Each step can be run on its own if there is a need: